sunggyeol/sciscinet-full-stack-backend/README.md

 - Filters to active collaborators (degree > 2)
 - Edge weight = number of shared papers

 Both are cached in Redis for instant API responses.
+The backend filtering approach (60% payload reduction) ensures the frontend can render and interact with the network smoothly while preserving all essential structural information.

 ## API Endpoints